brendastorer/gdi-core-intermediate-html-css/README.md

+*This is a work in progress by me, a Girl Develop It instructor currently teaching this course in NYC.
+A lot of the material is over 2 years old, so I am working on updating it while I teach.*

 # CORE INTERMEDIATE HTML/CSS

-This is the official Girl Develop It Core Intermediate HTML/CSS curriculum.
+This is from the official Girl Develop It Core Intermediate HTML/CSS curriculum.
 It was developed through the contributions of Garann Means, Alexis Goldstein, Julie Pagano, Lindsey Bieda, and Izzy Johnston.

 The course is meant to be taught in 4 two-hour sections or 2 4-hour sections.
 The total course material, including time for in-class practice, should be approximately 8 hours.
 It is highly recommended that students be required to take the Core HTML/CSS curriculum, or demonstrate knowledge of HTML/CSS prior to attending class, as knowledge of HTML and CSS are assumed.